List of Hollyoaks characters introduced in 2018: Martine Deveraux

+Father Marcus

+Father Marcus, played by Lee Lomas, was a priest and a friend of Joel Dexter (Rory Douglas-Speed).
+Joel calls Father Marcus for help towards his wedding to Cleo McQueen (Nadine Mulkerrin) and asks if he will marry them.
+Cleo's relatives, Goldie McQueen (Chelsee Healey) and Nana McQueen (Diane Langton), overhear Father Marcus and challenge him, so he reveals that Joel and Cleo are planning to wed in secret.
+The wedding is cancelled when Cleo suffers a heart attack and Father Marcus comforts Joel.
+He reveals that he accidentally told Pete Buchanan (Kai Owen), the man who abused Cleo, about their wedding, unaware of his identity.

+After Joel and Cleo end their relationship, Father Marcus invites Joel to rejoin the priesthood.
+Father Marcus later helps out at a soup kitchen for the homeless with Joel.
+After hearing Myra McQueen (Nicole Barber-Lane) being uncertain about holding her wedding ceremony at The Dog in the Pond public house, he tells her that God will love her no matter where the ceremony is held.

 Laurie Shelby

 Laurie Shelby, played by Kyle Pryor, made his first on screen appearance on 8 November 2018.
 Pryor's casting details were announced on 7 August 2018, when it was also revealed that his character would have a connection with returning character Sinead O'Connor (Stephanie Davis).
 The character and further details about the role were announced on 17 September 2018 in an interview with executive producer Bryan Kirkwood.
 Laurie is introduced as Sinead's husband and the new deputy head teacher of Hollyoaks High School.
 Pryor, a British-born New Zealand actor, looked forward to working in the United Kingdom and on the soap.
-Kirkwood praised Pryor's acting, describing them as "remarkable".
+Kirkwood praised Pryor's acting, describing it as "remarkable".

 Pryor confirmed that Laurie would be involved in an issue-based storyline, which would be one of two of the show's big storylines of 2019.
 He described it as "a really huge, real-life story".
 On 30 November 2018, it was announced that Laurie would feature in a sexual assault storyline exploring the MeToo movement.
 On-screen, the character meets with a woman who he sexually assaulted and has paid to sign a non-disclosure agreement, ensuring that the truth is not revealed.
 One month later, it was reported that Laurie's storyline would involve his colleague, Sienna Blake (Anna Passey), when he holds onto her waist for an uncomfortable amount of time.
 Sienna feels "unsettled" afterwards and confronts Laurie.
 Laurie was killed off after receiving a head injury from a police van crash.
 Laurie's final scenes aired on 8 August 2019.